kidereo/react-searchable-dropdown-component/README.md

 ## Available APIs

 ### `placeHolder='string'`
-`placeHolder` describes dropdown's purpose in its furled state.
-You can omit this parameter if you wish but then it will become difficult to understand its purpose.
+`placeHolder` appears on the dropdown's first load in its furled state as a cue to what this selector is about.

 ### `options={array}`
 `options` accept an array of json `"key":"value"` pairs: